Cane Corso: Your Guide To A Burly, Beautiful Beast

 Other than being a tough cookie, Cane Corsos are extremely intelligent and enjoy learning new tasks.
 They are incredibly hard-working and attempt to show their dominance in the house.
 As an owner, you must show firm leadership, so your Cane Corso knows their place in the home.
 More so, since this breed is so large and powerful, and the Cane Corso temperament can be unpredictable, you must show dominance over your dog before they overpower you.

-Cane Corso Dog Breed Exercise
+Cane Corso Exercise

-A Cane Corso enjoys going on long walks and long playtimes of fetch or tug-of-war.
+Cane Corsos are incredibly hard-working and enjoy completing tasks, whether they're hiking or performing some other type of physical stimulation.
+They also enjoy going on long walks and playtimes of fetch or tug-of-war.
 Having access to a large fenced-in yard is recommended for having a Cane Corso, but taking them to a dog park where they can socialize with other dogs is also great.

 Cane Corsos follow orders, making them excellent for obedience training, agility exercises, dock diving, tracking events, and other dog sports.
-More than anything, the Cane Corso needs an owner who will provide them enough exercise to build up their muscle strength and stamina.
+More than anything, the dog needs an owner who will provide them enough exercise to build up their muscle strength and stamina.
 If they do not have enough exercise, a Cane Corso can get restless or bored quite easily and may show signs of aggression or be destructive around the house.

 Cane Corso Training